-Vance Ginn, Ph.D., is an economist in the Center for Fiscal Policy at the Texas Public Policy Foundation in Austin, TX.
+Vance Ginn, Ph.D., is an Economist in the Center for Fiscal Policy at the Texas Public Policy Foundation in Austin, TX, one of the top free market, state-level think tanks in the nation.

-Vance and his wife, Emily, live in Round Rock, TX.
+Vance and his wife, Emily, reside in Round Rock, TX.

 - “Abolish Property Taxes”